opensource-nepal/nepdate-cli/README.md

 ### Contact

-For any inquiries, you can reach out to [khumnath](https://khumnath.com.np) cg.
+For any inquiries, you can reach out to [khumnath cg](https://khumnath.com.np) .